michaelrbock/michaelrbock.github.io/now.md

 This is a [/now](https://nownownow.com/about) page.

+I'm the Co-founder & CTO of [Column Tax](https://www.columntax.com/), a company powering the future of personal income tax software via API.
+We're hiring a lot, if you're interested in working on some gnarly software architecture problems, get in touch: DM or email me.

+Last updated: Nov 21, 2021.

+---

+Previous update, Mar 28, 2021:

 I'm working on a new startup as part of the [South Park Commons Founder Fellowship](https://medium.com/south-park-commons/announcing-the-spc-founder-fellowship-88e8f4c2ba9c).

-Last updated: Mar 28, 2021.

 ---